Materials-Consortia/OPTIMADE/optimade.rst

   - **Response**: OPTIONAL in the response.
   - **Query**: Support for queries on these properties are OPTIONAL.
     If supported, only a subset of filter operators MAY be supported.
-  - These MUST be prefixed by a database-provider-specific prefix (see appendix `Database-Provider-Specific Namespace Prefixes`_).
+  - These MUST be prefixed by a database-provider-specific prefix (see section `Database-Provider-Specific Namespace Prefixes`_).

 - **Examples**: A few examples of valid database-provided-specific property names follows: